-For the reasons discussed above, staff recommends that FPL's petition for an exemption from Rule 25-22.082, Florida Administrative Code, should be approved for both the proposed 2012 and 2013 coal units.
-FPL should move forward with construction of the generating units as expeditiously as possible and has stated that a need determination filing could be made, for both units, no later than May 1, 2007.
-If FPL does not file a need determination petition within this time period, there will be no reliability or public welfare benefits associated with an RFP exemption.
-As an incentive to preserve the time savings, the Commission should limit the exemption to May 1, 2007.
+For the reasons discussed above, staff recommends that FPL's petition for an exemption from Rule 25-22.082, Florida Administrative Code, should be approved.
+The exemption should apply only to FPL's 2012 coal unit.
+Further, FPL should move forward with construction of the 2012 plant as expeditiously as possible.
+FPL has estimated that an exemption will save at least six months.
+If FPL does not file a need determination petition within this six month time period, there will be no reliability or public welfare benefits associated with an RFP exemption.
+As an incentive to preserve the time savings, the Commission should limit the exemption to six months from the date of the consummating order.
+FPL should file a need determination petition for an advanced technology coal generating unit within this timeframe, or issue an RFP for the capacity.